 Don’t forget your phone, any game controllers, and small appliances such as the tea kettle or coffeemaker.
 Review our guide for how to clean and disinfect a kitchen for more help.

-9. Clean window coverings such as blinds and curtains.
+9. Clean window coverings such as metal blinds and curtains.

-10. Wash & sanitize all clothes you wore, including gloves and scarves.
+10. Wash all clothes you wore, including gloves and scarves.

-Be sure to wash and sanitize your pajamas, bathrobe, clothes, and any machine washable outerwear such as coats, hats, gloves and scarves – especially those items that were around your nose and mouth.
-Follow the how to sanitize laundry guidelines using OxiClean™ Laundry & Home Sanitizer.
+Be sure to wash your pajamas, bathrobe, clothes, and any machine washable outerwear such as coats, hats, gloves and scarves – especially those items that were around your nose and mouth.
+Consider using a laundry pretreatment method to help get rid of tough stains before throwing them in the wash.

-Use OxiClean™ in Your Laundry & Around Your Home this Cold & Flu Season
+Use OxiClean™ Around Your Home this Cold & Flu Season

 Cold and flu season means germs are everywhere.
 Fight back by knowing where germs can hide and how to clean and disinfect your home after being sick.
-Whether you’ve got remnants of sniffles and sneezes on surfaces or sleeves, OxiClean™ has products to help you remove stains, odors, bacteria and viruses, when used as directed.
+Whether you’ve got remnants of sniffles and sneezes on hard surfaces, OxiClean™ has products to help you remove stains and odors, and kill bacteria* and viruses†.

 Bootstrap Carousel